clrko/clrko.github.io/_portfolio/drakerporter.md

 {% include gallery caption="These are some screenshot from the game" %}

-To underline the different features, we decided to do something a quite unexpected.
+To underline the different features, we decided to do something quite unexpected.
 It is about a fictional reporter that travels around the world searching for illegal and surprising products.
 To hide the access of his website, we made a fake repelling public website (Drake R Porter).
 The real website (Dark Reporter) can only be accessed by clicking on the copyright.

  **NB: The website is ugly on purpose and the information displayed is not to be taken seriously.**